OpenRiskNet/workshop/wp2-deployment-workshop-2019/tutorial-3/README.md

       storage: 1Gi
 ```

-When creating a PVC you have a number of options:
+When creating a PVC you have a number of options: -

-* Use dynamic storage if it is available, optionally specifying a **StorageClass**, the required **accessMode** and size.
+*   Use dynamic storage if it is available, optionally specifying a
+    **StorageClass**, the required **AccessMode** and size.
-In this case the storage is dynamically created (e.g. using a cloud volume such as EBS).
+    In this case the storage is dynamically created
+    (e.g. using a cloud volume such as EBS).
-* Rely on there being PVs available that can be claimed (or first create them yourself).
+*   Rely on there being PVs available that can be claimed
-You specify the size of storage you need and the **accessMode** and Kubernetes will allocate
+    (or first create them yourself).
+You specify the size of storage you
+    need and the **AccessMode** and Kubernetes will allocate
     an existing PV to you.

 If more than one is available it will allocate the smallest one that satisfies your request.
 The problem with this approach is that you do not aways get the PV that you might have expected.
 And someone else might get the PV that you wanted before you get to claim it.